Shreyansh Jain

 Untitled Diagram.drawio (10).png

 To have the new changes of main in your feature branch, you can either use git merge or git rebase.
-The goal of the two commands are the same, but they work differently.
+The goal of the two commands is the same, but they work differently.
 Let's first understand the git merge feature.

 Git merge